bbsimonbb/octopus-turbo/README.md

 Octopus' role is simple: Firstly, on `build()`, it builds the graph based on the call signatures of all the `reup()` functions, checking that the requested dependencies exist, and that no cycles are created.

 Secondly, octopus ensures that when a node's `val` changes (when a method returns), the graph will be traversed, and all the `reup()` functions starting with that of the changed node, will be called sequentially.
 (The sequence is determined by the topological sort of the graph.)
-As such, for any given external change, a node only recalculates if it is downstream of the change, and it only reacalculates once, after it's predecessors have updated.
+As such, for any given external change, a node only recalculates if it is downstream of the change, and it only reacalculates once, after all it's predecessors have updated.

 (There is a ton of scope for optimising traversals.
 Methods could report if they made a change, or we could detect this.
 Nodes would then be reupped only if necessary.
 Going further, a tricky implementation with promises could let different branches of a traversal proceed independently, such that a slow node only delayed downstream branches that depend on it.
 Stay tuned!)